-Similarly, winds account for the seiche component almost everywhere, with minor contributions from atmospheric pressure in the Baltic Sea (Fig. 8).
+- 270 surges in this region originate outside the model domain.
+Their fetch lengths exceed the distance from the Kattegat/Skagerrak to the open boundary.
+Therefore, the origin of these surges is introduced by the boundary conditions of the Northwest Atlantic through the inverse barometric effect.
+The winds within the model domain then amplify these surges.
+The effect of sea ice is limited to the Gulf of Bothnia and the head of the Gulf of Finland, where the surge height can be reduced by 10% on average and even more for individual events, which is in the order of the expected magnitude (Zhang and Leppäranta, 1995). - 275 Similarly, winds account for the seiche component almost everywhere, with minor contributions from atmospheric pressure in the Baltic Sea (Fig. 8).
 The Atlantic component also plays a role for Kattegat near the Danish Straits.
 Generally, the fitted seiche periods are based on the seiche frequencies in the Baltic Sea basin.
 Therefore, the chosen seiche frequencies likely do not correspond to the actual seiches for this region.
 This discrepancy may explain why the seiche component in the Kattegat and Skagerrak is the smallest contributor to the ESLs.
-Furthermore, sea ice has a minor influence on the seiches in the Gulf of Bothnia.
+Furthermore, sea ice has a minor influence on the seiches in the Gulf of 280 Bothnia.

 The filling component is also mainly determined by the wind forcing (Fig. 9), with contributions ranging from 50% in the Kattegat and Skagerrak to more than 80% in the Western Baltic.
 For the Western Baltic Sea, atmospheric pressure is the second largest contributor to the filling component.
 The other forcings contribute a few percent to the mean filling for the rest of the Baltic Sea basin.
-In contrast to the surge and the seiche components, the residual term shows values of up to 20%
+In contrast to the surge and the seiche components, the residual term shows values of up to 20% within the

-- within the Baltic Sea.
+285 Baltic Sea.
 The wind and Atlantic sea level forcings explain most of the filling for the Skagerrak and Kattegat.
-However, the residual term shows values up to 40% across the Baltic Seathese regions.
-These large residuals indicate that the assumed linearity of the decomposition into forcings does not hold well for the filling component, likely due to temporal shifts of low-frequency waves. - The results of the forcing decomposition show that the inter-annual variability of sea ice has a negligible effect on ESLs due to its minimal contribution to any of the three temporal components: surge, seiche or filling (Figs. 7-9).
-The inter-annual variability of the baroclinicity of seawater has no effect on the high-frequency surge and seiche components (Figs. 7-8) and only a minimal effect on the filling component.
-The Atlantic sea level mainly affects the surge component for the Kattegat and
+However, the residual term shows values up to 40% across these regions.
+These large residuals indicate that the assumed linearity of the decomposition into forcings does not hold well for the filling component, likely due to temporal shifts of low-frequency waves.

+The results of the forcing decomposition show that the inter-annual variability of sea ice has a negligible effect on ESLs due to its minimal contribution to any of the three temporal components: surge, seiche or filling (Figs. 7-9).
+The inter-annual variability of the baroclinicity of seawater has no effect on the high-frequency surge and seiche components (Figs. 7- 8) and only a minimal effect on the filling component.
+The Atlantic sea level mainly affects the surge component for the Kattegat and forcing are the main forcings for all three components, with the wind being the most important.